Skip to main content

 • If you want to appear sympathetic to others but haven’t established empathy or confidence in the relationship.

-• When goals are likely to be unachievable as failure to recognize when to quit or disengage from an unattainable goal may lead to mental and physical exhaustion.
+• When goals are likely unachievable, failure to recognize when to quit or disengage from an unattainable goal may lead to mental and physical exhaustion.

-• In certain contexts such as problem gambling where, compared to pessimists, optimists maintain positive expectations and continue to gamble after experiencing negative gaming outcomes.
+• In specific contexts, such as problem gambling, where, compared to pessimists, optimists maintain positive expectations and continue to gamble after experiencing negative gaming outcomes.

-As is true in many realms of life, more is not always better and the same holds true for optimism.
-While there is no doubt that optimism has a multitude of benefits in promoting well-being, there are situations that one needs to be aware of where optimism is not advisable and may even be detrimental.
+As is true in many realms of life, more is not always better, and the same holds true for optimism.
+While there is no doubt that optimism has many benefits in promoting well-being, there are situations that one needs to be aware of where optimism is not advisable and may even be detrimental.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.